 IV century was the time when people started moving in Europe and although the early Estonians didn’t move anywhere, other nations started moving, pressuring the area.
 Fights and battles got more frequent.
 In XI century the early viking countries of Scandinavia and Russia started to expand their territories and were interested to control the land of Estonia.
 Russia led by Yaroslav the Wise was the first one to conquer Tartu and part of Estonia, but with heavy fights Estonians got their land back and kept Russians away for another half a century.

 On the XII century Estonians got more active in warfare by attacking and robbing Swedes, Danes and Latvians – it is also called the time of Estonian Vikings.
-Obviously it created a lot of bad attention and fury bringing us strong enemies.
-Estonians were also not very fast to accept the Christianity which was actively preached in the region, although we would’ve probably accepted it eventually with time as the Estonian native religion (Maausk) was very liberal.
+Obviously it created a lot of bad attention and fury bringing them strong enemies.
+Estonians were also not very fast to accept the Christianity which was actively preached in the region, although they would’ve probably accepted it eventually with time as the Estonian native religion (Maausk) was very liberal.

 By the end of XII century Latvians and Livonians (a nation located between Latvia and Estonia – now extinct) were conquered by Germans who were considering to conquer Estonia.
 Latvians saw this as an opportunity to revenge Estonians for the harm they had done to them previously.
 In addition, Estonians happened to rob a very valuable cargo from the German traders that got a lot of attention in the region, and when asked for compensation, Estonians strictly refused.

-All of those things piled up and were the cause of our first ancient Estonian fight for independence (Estonian Crusade).
+All of those things piled up and were the cause of the first ancient Estonian fight for independence (Estonian Crusade).
 The war lasted for about 20 years and Estonians with some help of Russians (the only ones Estonians could create an alliance with) won some great battles, but still ended up to surrender to the Crusader troops and violently accept Christianity.
-This was the beginning of our 700 years of slavery.
+This was the beginning of Estonian 700 years of slavery.

-During those 700 years Estonians were ruled by Swedes, Danes, Germans and Russians – meaning that our land saw a lot of bloody battles and wars between different countries and interests.
+During those 700 years Estonians were ruled by Swedes, Danes, Germans and Russians – meaning that the land saw a lot of bloody battles and wars between different countries and interests.
 Estonian development during that period moved together with the development of Europe (except Russia, whose influence in the Baltic Region was rather small).

 Besides the small amount of Estonian activists and the first Estonian publications, probably one of the most important events to bring the self-awareness to the wider audiences was the beginning of the Estonian Song Festival tradition (1869 – the first Song Festival held in Tartu), which brought Estonian people together to think, talk and sing about the future of Estonians.

 By the beginning of the XX century Russia started to toughen the rules for the Baltic countries which on the contrary brought the national movement to the next level.
 In the beginning of the World War I Russian Empire was in the verge of collapse and when the German troops began to reach Estonia, Russian troops flee in a hurry.
-On the 24th of February 1918 when Russian troops had left the country, and German troops had not arrived yet, Estonia declared its independence – this is the birth of the Republic of Estonia.
+On the 24th of February 1918 when Russian troops had left the country, and German troops had not yet arrived, Estonia declared its independence – this is the birth of the Republic of Estonia.

-After the German collapse, Russians acted quickly to attack the west and one week after our “re-independence” Estonian temporary government decided to stand against the foreign troops.
+After the German collapse, Russians acted quickly to attack the west and one week after the “re-independence” Estonian temporary government decided to stand against the foreign troops.
 By 29th of November the Red Army had taken over Narva and continued fast to the rest of Estonia.
-With heavy battles Russia managed to conquer about half of Estonia when we finally managed to stop the Russian troops and start pushing them back.
+With heavy battles Russia managed to conquer about half of Estonia when Estonians finally managed to stop the Russian troops and start pushing them back.
 Soon Estonians fought back Tartu and continued to the South.
 The success inspired even more Estonians to join the forces and eventually Estonian troops continued until Riga where they had to fight with strong German troops who had taken over the Latvian national government.
 Estonians hated both Russians and Germans fiercely, so when the word went out that fight is against Germans, even the wounded soldiers from hospitals joined the battle – for most, it was the revenge for the 700 hundred years of injustice.
 After a difficult and bloody battle, Estonians managed to win and Latvians got to re-establish their national government.

 Estonian troops also reached far into Russia on the East and on 2nd of February 1920 Estonia signed a peace treaty with now the Soviet Russia where Russia acknowledged the freedom of the Republic of Estonia promising voluntarily and forever to renounce all rights to the territory of Estonia.

 Estonia started building up its new country, focusing strongly on the West and Europe.
-With a difficult beginning, lot of learning and mistakes Estonia still managed to become a fast growing small European country.
+With a difficult beginning, lot of learning and mistakes Estonia still managed to become a fast growing small European nation.

 From 1929, Estonia, like most of the world, suffered from the global economic crises – that also raised tensions in the politics and many European countries went over to authoritarian leadership.
 It also gained more popularity in Estonia.
 In 1934 during the local presidential election K. Päts (a well known and respected politician of the time) decided to take over the power in the country and establish an authoritarian leadership that didn’t get too much objection from the people.